KeraCel Applications & Use Cases

-Where do we see KeraCel batteries being used?
+Where do we see KeraCel products being used?

 Wearable Technology is a category of electronic devices that are hands-free gadgets with practical uses, powered by microprocessors and enhanced with the ability to send and receive data via the internet.